 Air conditioners are often placed on concrete pads.
-Over time, the pad can crack, shift or sink.
-This can cause malfunctions and even premature failure.
-Let’s go over some of the problems that can happen and how to fix an air conditioner that isn’t level.
+As time passes, the pad could crack, shift or sink.
+This can cause breakdowns and even premature failure.
+Let’s go over some of the malfunctions that can happen and how to fix an air conditioner that isn’t level.

 1. Damaged Compressor